 This course provides the student with an introduction to inferential statistics.
 Emphasis is placed on practical application, rather than mathematical theory.
-Topics discussed include t-tests, analysis of variance (ANOVA), analysis of covariance (ANCOVA), repeated measures ANOVA and mixed ANOVA, multivariate analysis of variance (MANOVA), correlations and scatter plots and regression analyses.
-3 credits development and refinement of the critical thinking skills necessary to achieve the domain, core competencies and essentials of the advanced practice nurse with the Doctor of Nursing Practice (DNP).
-Grounded in theory and evidence-based research, the course enhances the student's knowledge of health promotion and disease prevention and management strategies needed to care for the patient and family experiencing acute and chronic health problems in ambulatory and community settings.
+Topics discussed include ttests, analysis of variance (ANOVA), analysis of covariance (ANCOVA), repeated measures ANOVA and mixed ANOVA, multivariate analysis of variance (MANOVA), correlations and scatter plots and regression analyses.
+3 credits

+DNP Family Nurse Practitioner Courses NG760A Advanced Nursing Science for the DNP: Family Primary Care Theory I This course is the first of two advanced nursing science theoretical courses for the preparation of the family nurse practitioner with the practice doctorate.
+The focus of this course is on the development and refinement of the critical thinking skills necessary to achieve the domain, core competencies and essentials of the advanced practice nurse with the Doctorate of Nursing Practice (DNP).
+Grounded in theory and evidencebased research, the course enhances the student's knowledge of health promotion and disease prevention and management strategies needed to care for the patient and family experiencing acute and chronic health problems in ambulatory and community settings.
 8 credits Prerequisites: Graduate Core Courses, Advanced Pathophysiology, Advanced Pharmacology and Advanced Health Assessment.
 Corequisite: NG760B.